My Brain Bankers

 - avoid damaging debt and bankruptcy

-8 million
+37.5 million

-over 80%
+over 87%

-...report impulsive spending in a manic episode
+...report impulsive spending when unwell

-...will go bankrupt in their lifetime
+...of people with Bipolar will go bankrupt in their lifetime

-What our friends say...
+What our friends around the world say...

 Simon Kitchen